Action (physics): Action (functional)

-where the endpoints of the evolution are fixed and defined as $\mathbf{q}_{1} = \mathbf{q}(t_{1})$ and $\mathbf{q}_{2} = \mathbf{q}(t_{2})$.
-According to Hamilton's principle, the true evolution q_{true}(t) is an evolution for which the action $\mathcal{S}[\mathbf{q}(t)]$ is stationary (a minimum, maximum, or a saddle point).
+where the endpoints of the evolution are fixed and defined as q_{1} = q(t_{1}) and q_{2} = q(t_{2}).
+According to Hamilton's principle, the true evolution q_{true}(t) is an evolution for which the action 𝒮[q(t)] is stationary (a minimum, maximum, or a saddle point).
 This principle results in the equations of motion in Lagrangian mechanics.

 Abbreviated action (functional)

 In addition to the action functional, there is another functional called the abbreviated action.
 In the abbreviated action, the input function is the path followed by the physical system without regard to its parameterization by time.
 For example, the path of a planetary orbit is an ellipse, and the path of a particle in a uniform gravitational field is a parabola; in both cases, the path does not depend on how fast the particle traverses the path.